When is New Student Orientation and when do classes start?

 PUC affirms the values gained from being primarily a residential college.
 By accepting admission, a student 22 or younger agrees to live in a residence hall–unless the student applies and is granted an exception.
 Any rental/lease agreements should not be finalized until you receive approval.
 Review the Housing Policy to see if you are eligible to live off campus.
 To apply to live off campus, fill out and return the appropriate Community Housing Application to student services.

-For forms and more information regarding off campus housing, visit the Housing department or contact student services at (707) 965-7362.
+For forms and more information regarding off campus housing, click Housing or contact student services at (707) 965-7362.

 How can I get involved on campus?